bmlanguage/bml/documentation.md

 **BML Language Specification - Version 2.0**

 **1. Introduction**

-Bare Metal Language (BML) is a statically-typed programming language meticulously designed for bare metal and embedded systems development.
-BML is a *compiled language* offering a productive, maintainable, and memory-safe alternative to assembly language.
-BML is *not* a direct assembly replacement for instruction-level programming.
-Instead, BML abstracts instruction encoding at the user level while delivering *comparable performance* to assembly through its unique Composable Architecture Module (CAM) system.
-This system allows for fine-grained hardware control and platform-specific optimizations where and when needed.
+Bare Metal Language (BML) is a statically-typed, compiled programming language designed for bare metal and embedded systems development.
+BML offers a productive, maintainable, and memory-safe alternative to assembly language.
+BML does not replace assembly for instruction-level programming; instead, it abstracts instruction encoding at the user level while providing comparable performance through its Composable Architecture Module (CAM) system, enabling fine-grained hardware control and platform-specific optimizations.

 **Key Differentiators of BML:**